Eden Hazard is a "major doubt" for Chelsea's Champions League semi-final first-leg clash with Atletico Madrid.

 "Hazard is not definitely out for Tuesday but he hasn't trained with the squad yet which means he's a major doubt," Holland told reporters.

-Before the clash at the Vicente Calderon, Chelsea travels to bottom-of-the-table Sunderland with renewed belief in its title bid.
+Before the clash at the Vicente Calderon, Chelsea travel to bottom-of-the-table Sunderland with renewed belief in their title bid.

 A Connor Wickham double saw the Black Cats hold Manchester City to a 2-2 draw on Wednesday, meaning the Blues can now claim the title if they win all of their remaining games.